 The SBDC provides consulting to innovative tech companies through its “Tech Team” of business consultants who have many years of first-hand experience launching and growing high tech companies.
 Their background in tech sectors including life sciences, IT, advanced manufacturing, and mobility enables them to provide in-depth support that is essential to the inception and expansion of companies built on cutting-edge technologies.
 Visit the SBDC website to contact an office in your region.

 BBCetc manages the Michigan SBIR/STTR Assistance Program, which provides group training and one-on-one proposal development consulting to Michigan’s technology-based entrepreneurs and early-stage companies.
 The program’s goal is to increase Michigan’s share of Small Business Innovative Research (SBIR) and Small Business Technology Transfer (STTR) funding by enhancing the competitiveness of SBIR/STTR proposals.
-Support covers applications to all 11 participating federal agencies including NIH, NSF, DoD and DoE and requires a participation fee of $500, which provides unlimited hours of one-on-one assistance plus complimentary registration for all individuals from an organization to attend training sessions or webinars.
+Support covers applications to all 11 participating federal agencies including NIH, NSF, DoD and DoE and requires a non-refundable participation fee of $500, which provides up to 15 hours of one-on-one assistance, access to agency tools and templates as appropriate and a reduced rate for on site training sessions for all individuals from an organization.
 For more information and to begin the process, contact BBCetc.